About Michael J Duke

 In 2004, I helped set up and organize the Ventures Group of Songwriters, Poets, Artists and Photographers in Tel Aviv.
 The monthly meetings resulted in the combining of work to produce CD’s, postcards, calendars and other media.
 Although not on the committee, I have also helped out with the Hampstead Photographic Society with programming and publicity.
 I was also involved with the ‘on the day’ workings of the Frien Barnet Summer Show.

-Since 2013, apart from regular exhibitions I have entered numerous international Salons of Photography eventually getting rewarded with a QPSA from the Photographic Society of America received an aFIAP from the Federation International de les Arts Photographique based in France, subsequently earning PPSA from the Photographic Society of America, A.CPE from the Campina Photographic Exhibition Society in Romania and GPU.CR1 from the Global Photographic Union.
-I have also participated in the XII Florence Biennial in Italy in October 2019 and Central St Giles in London in January 2020, The XIII Florence Biennial in October 2021 and the International Art Fair in Barcelona, Spain
+Since 2013, apart from regular exhibitions I have entered numerous international Salons of Photography eventually getting rewarded with a QPSA from the Photographic Society of America received an aFIAP from the Federation International des Arts Photographique based in France, subsequently earning PPSA from the Photographic Society of America, A.CPE from the Campina Photographic Exhibition Society in Romania and GPU.CR1 from the Global Photographic Union.
+I have also participated in the XII Florence Biennial in Italy in October 2019, Central St Giles in London in January 2020, The XIII Florence Biennial in October 2021 and the International Art Fair in Barcelona, Spain

 MJ Duke Photography Shopping CartYour cart is empty

 - 07 – at the Seven Dials in Covent Garden, 05/2011